wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

           tag: "1.0.0"  # Use the tag of your custom image
     ```

-3. **If you are using a private Docker registry**, you will also need to add the `imagePullSecrets` parameter to your `values.yaml` file to authenticate against the registry.
+3. If you are using a private Docker registry, you will also need to add the `imagePullSecrets` parameter to your `values.yaml` file to authenticate against the registry.
 Set `imagePullSecrets` to the name of the Kubernetes secret that stores your Docker registry credentials.

     ```yaml
     wso2: